FASTER THAN LIGHT COMMUNICATION

 Some scientists, like Henry Stapp (now retired), have proposed that brains enable processes like choice and experiences like consciousness through the mechanism of quantum interactions.
 Stuart Hameroff and Roger Penrose have proposed a quantum mechanism for consciousness they call Orch Or.

-Others, like Wolfgang Pauli and C. G. Jung, have gone further — asking, when they were alive, if the non-causal coordination of some process resembling what is today called entanglement might provide an explanation for the seeming synchronicity of some psychic processes — an arena of inquiry a few governments are rumored to have already incorporated (to great effect) into their intelligence gathering tool kits.
+Others, like Wolfgang Pauli and C. G. Jung, have gone further — asking, when they were alive, if the non-causal coordination of some process resembling what is today called entanglement might provide an explanation for the seeming synchronicity of some psychic processes — an arena of inquiry a few governments are rumored to have incorporated (to great effect) into their intelligence gathering tool kits.

 In a future essay I hope to speculate about how quantum processes like entanglement might or might not influence human thought, intuition, and consciousness.